Famous alto singers ( Top 12 )

 4. Annie Lennox ( Contralto 3 Octaves G2-C6 )

 Born in 1954 Annie Lennox is a Scottish born singer and songwriter, she became famous by singing with the popular band The Tourists back in the 1970s.
 Her vocal type is contralto and she has a vocal range of 3 octaves and 3 notes ranging from G2 to C6.
-Annie Lennox is a very talented singer especially due to her impeccable vocal technique with which she can not only sing melisma but she can also keep the high notes for long periods of time.
+Annie Lennox is a very talented singer especially due to her impeccable vocal technique with which she can not only sing melisma but she can also keep high notes for long periods of time.

 Annie Lennox mainly uses her head voice for singing, and she can use her head voice to produce either an operatic or a contemporary voice.
 Although she can sing melisma she does have difficulty singing more complex forms of melisma.
 If you also want to become a famous alto singer then check out my recent article How to sing better ( Top 47 Tips and Industry Secrets ).